 This measure demonstrates how satisfied clients are with the services provided by the Employers' Advisers Office and the Workers' Advisers Office.
-The measure is based on client satisfaction surveys conducted biannually.
+The measure is based on client satisfaction surveys conducted biannually; the next surveys are to be conducted in 2011.